About Us

 Bethany Kuerten, MSc

-Bethany is a Senior Program Associate at the de Beaumont Foundation.
-At the Foundation, Bethany supports and leads programmatic efforts to strengthen public health practice, including managing the development and implementation of the PHCC Academy, growing the Ambassador program, and managing PHCC’s social media platforms.
-She also supports several strategic projects as they relate to the overall mission and vision of the Foundation.
-Bethany earned her Master of Science in Global Health (with a Public Policy certificate) from Duke University and a Bachelor of Science in Microbiology from Birmingham-Southern College.
+Bethany Kuerten, MSc-GH, is a senior program associate at the de Beaumont Foundation.
+At the Foundation, Bethany supports and leads programmatic efforts to strengthen public health practice, including managing the development and implementation of the Public Health Communications Collaborative (PHCC) Academy, expanding the Ambassador program, and managing PHCC social media.
+She also works to establish and cultivate new and innovative partnerships for PHCC.

 Partners